Tamoziit/KisanSahayak-dev/README.md

 # KisanSahayak - Empowering Farmers with Smart Agriculture Solutions

 **KisanSahayak** is a smart, data-driven web application designed to help farmers make informed decisions.
-By integrating machine learning and environmental data, we aim to provide farmers with real-time insights into rainfall patterns, crop recommendations, and disease management.
+By integrating machine learning, environmental data, advanced imaging techniques, and innovative marketplace features, we aim to provide farmers with real-time insights into rainfall patterns, crop recommendations, disease management, and more.

 ## Table of Contents
 - [Project Overview](#project-overview)